liangglhf/scHilda/README.md

 python main.py
 ```

-This command will process the datasets predefined in main.py, save the annotation results to the 'results/', and print the evaluation scores to the console.
+This command will process the datasets predefined in main.py, save the annotation results to the 'results/' directory, and print the evaluation scores to the console.

-To adapt the framework for your custom datasets, format your data according to the examples in the 'datasets/' and modify the dataset list within the 'main.py' script accordingly.
+To adapt the framework for your custom datasets, format your data according to the examples in the 'datasets/' directory and modify the dataset list within the 'main.py' script accordingly.